-United Airlines Forcibly Removes Passenger Bumped from Flight [VIDEO]
+United Airlines Forcibly Removes Passenger Bumped from Flight [Video]

-A video was posted on Facebook Sunday night of a man that United Airlines had forcibly removed.
+A video was posted on Facebook Sunday night of a man that United Airlines had forcibly removed from a plane.
 The passenger was on a flight from Chicago to Louisville when the incident occurred, the Courier-Journal reports.
-He was removed by security offers before the plane took off at O’Hare International Airport.
+He was removed by security officers before the plane took off at O’Hare International Airport.

 The video surfaced online after Louisville resident Audra D. Bridges posted the footage at 7:30 p.m.
 The video shows what appears to be the view from an aisle seat on a commercial jet that is preparing to take flight.

-Bridge’s post asks people to, “Please share this video.
+Bridge’s post asks, “Please share this video.
 We are on this flight.
 United airlines overbooked the flight.
 They randomly selected people to kick off so their standby crew could have a seat.
 This man is a doctor and has to be at the hospital in the morning.
 He did not want to get off.
-We are all shaky and so disgusted. #unitedairways”
+We are all shaky and so disgusted.”

 United let passengers know at the gate on Sunday night that the flight they were on was overbooked.
 They asked for a volunteer to take a later flight at 3 p.m. on Monday.
 They offered to give whoever volunteered $400 and a hotel stay for their troubles.

-When no one took United Airlines up on their offer, all of the passengers were allowed to board and the flight was filled.
+When no one took United Airlines up on their offer, all of the passengers were allowed to board, and the flight was filled.
 Everyone was then told that four people would need to relinquish their seats to a standby crew of United Airlines employees destined for Louisville.
 The crew, they were told, needed to be in Louisville that Monday for a flight.

 Passengers were informed that the flight would not depart until all four crew members had a seat.
 United Airlines tried to sweeten the deal by increasing the original $400 compensation to $800.